glektarssza/aai-loaders-k2/README.md

 - Wube, for the awesome game
 - Earendel, for awesome standalone loaders mod
-- Sauravisus, for the AAI Loaders: Reduced Cost mod, which this is a fork of
+- Sauravisus, for the AAI Loaders: Reduced Cost mod
 - raiguard, Krastor, and Linver, for Krastorio 2
+- GraithTiger for the original AAI Loaders: Krastorio 2 Costs mod, which this is a fork of